RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

 2. To activate and connect your device via OTAA, you need to get the following parameters: **DEVEUI**, **APPEUI**, and **APPKEY**.

-Once you successfully register your device to TTN V3, you should see those parameters, as shown in Figure 29.
+Once you successfully register your device to TTN V3, you should see those parameters, as shown in **Figure 29**.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/ttn_v3_registration.png"